FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/more_efficient_udfs_with_pyspark.md

 from pyspark.sql.functions import to_json, from_json

 def is_complex_dtype(dtype):
-    """Check is dtype is a complex type
+    """Check if dtype is a complex type

     Args:
         dtype: Spark Datatype